WHERE DO YOU BUY A BUNNY?

 The rabbits are usually altered so you don't have to worry about babies.

-The rabbits will have been well handled by the foster parent and should be fairly tame.
+The rabbits will have been well handled by the and should be fairly tame.

 The health and disposition of the animal will have been pretty well discovered and you will be so advised.